melch-inno/color-switcher-backend/README.md

 ## How to extend code

-you have add color type to the enum class: `src/color-swatch/dto/color-type.enum.ts`
+Add the new color type to the enum class: `src/color-swatch/dto/color-type.enum.ts`

 ```bash
 export enum ColorType {